poly-zero/polyzero/README.md

 ## Back end

-The polyzero backend was built uysing Google Firebase.
+The polyzero backend was built using Google Firebase.

 # OpenSource Contributions